The SpotMe platform provides a variety of powerful interactivity tools to keep your app users engaged with your workspace.

 For more information on how to use notifications in your workspace, please refer to the Notifications article.

-Use the Polling module to survey the session participants with quick interactive polls, and engage app users in real-time by gathering their opinions and testing their knowledge.
+Use the Polling module to engage app users in real-time during an event and gather their opinions.

-During a polling session, each question sent to the app users is typically introduced by the speaker, then directly shared with participants through the app and via notifications.
-It can also be simultaneously broadcasted on the room's main screen.
+During a poll, each question is typically introduced by the speaker, directly shared with participants through the app with notifications, and can also be simultaneously broadcasted on the room's main screen.

 Polling is configured in Backstage, and allow you to:

-- Use a Control center, for speakers, operators or moderators to control the question flow.
+- Give direct access to speakers or moderators to control the question flow.

 - Deliver in-app notifications for super easy access to polls.